 It was just the two of us in the hotel’s honesty bar mixing our pre-dinner drinks so there was no one else listening in.
 This would not have been a long conversation.
 It could not be as we were both due to join our respective other halves for dinner.

 The location and timing of our conversation was possibly safe enough for that person to raise a question possibly important to them at some level given they had voluntarily referred to their family member’s illness.
 (My use of the word ‘possibly’ is me holding my meaning-making lightly.)

 Also, when a person says, ‘Do you think…’, many times that is reflecting what THEY are thinking and feeling about the topic being discussed.

 I missed an opportunity.

-To possibly leave the person with something to reflect on and perhaps of value regarding their family situation
+To possibly leave the person with something of value to them to reflect on regarding supporting people living with chronic illness

 There is reward in your struggle to live well with a chronic illness